tuxuser/abfallapi_jumomind_ha/README.md

 ### HACS

-Add `https://github.com/tuxuser/abfallapi_jumomind_ha` in HACS -> Settings as integration, search & install the integration and restart home assistant.
+Search for Abfall API (Jumomind) in HACS -> Integrations.
+Install the integration and restart home assistant.

 <!---
 ## Discussion